sol-214/import-aliases-with-es-modules/README.md

 [EcmaScript Modules](https://nodejs.org/api/esm.html#esm_ecmascript_modules) are supported in Node.js 13.6.
 This allows using `import` and `export` keywords natively.

-Poor documentation (at the time of writing this), however, makes it difficult to use import aliases.
+Poor documentation (at the time of writing this), however, makes it difficult to organize project imports.

 We can use Loader hooks to write [our own resolver](resolve.js) that will accommodate any sort of custom alias.